-Lipedema Related Conditions
+Lipedema Look-Alike Conditions

 |Lymphatic Fluid is created by the pressure difference at tissue level.
-Higher venous pressure more lymph is created
+Higher the venous pressure more lymph is created

-Lymphedema: All but the mildest cases of lipedema have some swelling; however, lipedema in its earlier stage spares the feet and hands, whereas lymphedema always has swelling in the feet and hands.
-Lipedema is symmetric affecting both legs equally where lymphedema usually affects one leg or arm.
+All but the mildest cases of lipedema have some swelling; however, lipedema in its earlier stage spares the feet and hands, whereas lymphedema always has to swell in the feet and hands.
+Lipedema is symmetric affecting both legs equally whereas lymphedema usually affects one leg or arm.
 While they are separate diseases, there is quite a bit of overlap as well.
 As lipedema progresses, secondary lymphedema often occurs where the feet and or hands swell.

 Lymphedema typically has delayed lymph flow and uptake at the regional lymph nodes.
 It can sometimes be difficult to separate the two disorders, especially in more advanced cases, because lymphedema can develop a secondary lipo-lymphedema as fat accumulates in limbs that have poor lymph circulation, which is responsible for clearing fatty acid from the tissue.
 In the more complex cases, it is necessary to evaluate the lymphatic system with lymphoscintigraphy to separate lymphedema and lipedema.

-Obesity: Obesity is much more common than lipedema.
+Obesity is much more common than lipedema.
 Lipedema is often confused with obesity, but as mentioned above, obesity is the accumulation of excess fat stored centrally inside the abdominal cavity or belly.
 Whereas, lipedema is the excess accumulation of fat out of proportion on the extremities.
 What can make it confusing is that early on the conditions may be distinctly different but in more advanced cases both lipedema and obesity may be present.
-In fact, sometimes obesity develops as a secondary condition due to the mobility problems caused by the lipedema.
+In fact, sometimes obesity develops as a secondary condition due to the mobility problems caused by lipedema.
 So, not only is lipedema often misidentified as just obesity, but obesity can also complicate lipedema.
 Often a vicious cycle develops where increasing weight gain accelerates the lipedema fat deposition and the lipedema causes fatigue and hinders mobility which worsens obesity.

-Venous Insufficiency and Veno-Lipo-Lymphedema: Venous insufficiency is a very common disease affecting between 10 – 40% of the adult population.
+Venous insufficiency is a very common disease affecting between 10 – 40% of the adult population.
 More advanced cases of venous insufficiency, class three and above, have associated edema, veno-lymphedema, in the affected limbs.
 Venous insufficiency leads to increased venous pressure, which overwhelms local lymphatics causing swelling in the affected limb.
-The symptoms of lipedema and venous insufficiency are similar.
+Lipedema symptoms and signs are similar to venous insufficiency.
 They both cause heaviness, tenderness, fatigue, and swelling.
 They often both have discoloration in the shins, easy bruising, and prominent veins.
-In more advanced cases of venous insufficiency, not only does venous lymphedema develop but a secondary Veno- Lipo- Lymphedema develops.
+In more advanced cases of venous insufficiency, not only does venous lymphedema develop but secondary Veno- Lipo- Lymphedema develops.